Five for Fighting: Philanthropy

-In the spring of 2007, Ondrasik created his first video charity website, launching his whatkindofworlddoyouwant.com/ The website allowed fans to upload videos answering the central question, "What Kind of World Do You Want?" (taken from his hit song "World").
+In the spring of 2007, Ondrasik created his first video charity website, launching his whatkindofworlddoyouwant.com website.
+The site allowed fans to upload videos answering the central question, "What Kind of World Do You Want?" (taken from his hit song "World").
 The site raised over $250,000 for Augie's Quest, Autism Speaks, Fisher House Foundation, Save the Children, and Operation Homefront.

 Ondrasik, under the auspices of the United Service Organizations (USO), performed for service members on a USO/Armed Forces Entertainment tour of Guantánamo Bay and other bases in Cuba in February and March 2007.
 He followed up with another USO tour in November 2007 of Japan, Guam and Hawaii.
 "I am struck by the sacrifices the troops and their families make for our way of life and I felt it was important to show my support", says Ondrasik.

 In November 2007, Ondrasik coordinated the release of 13 free songs for US military members called CD for the Troops.
 There have been five CDs for the troops, and over one million copies have been given away.
 The songs donated included tracks from Billy Joel, Jewel and Sarah McLachlan.
 Subsequent volumes became available in 2008 (including songs by Gretchen Wilson, Keith Urban and Trace Adkins), 2009 (an album of comedy tracks with material from comedians such as Chris Rock, Ray Romano and Adam Sandler), 2010 (featuring songs by Matchbox 20, Brandi Carlile, Ingrid Michaelson, and Gavin DeGraw), and 2011 (artists including Sara Bareilles, Mayday Parade and REO Speedwagon).

 Ondrasik has also performed on the annual Jerry Lewis MDA Labor Day Telethon and has done various events for the Muscular Dystrophy Association and Augie's Quest, raising awareness and funds for ALS (Lou Gehrig's disease).

 In 2008, he got involved in the musical movement of spreading awareness about current slavery and human trafficking by performing a live version of "World" for the rockumentary, Call + Response.

 The song "What If" was used in the tenth-anniversary campaign of Richard Branson's non-profit, Virgin Unite.

 The singer received a special fatherhood award from the National Fatherhood Initiative's 2009 Military Fatherhood Award Ceremony.
 He received the International SPA Association's Humanitarian Award in 2016.

 In 2022 the singer launched a docu-series called Meet the Heroes interviewing Americans involved with the Afghan withdrawal.
 The first episode featured Mike Waltz.

 In February 2022 Ondrasik joined Tom Morello, Victoria Williams, Beth Hart, and others on the song "God Help Us Now" about Afghan girls suffering in Afghanistan.